Niko Bellic: In Grand Theft Auto IV

-Tying up loose ends

 Eventually, the ULP locates Darko and brings him to Liberty City for Niko to decide his fate.
 Having achieved closure on his past, Niko is summoned by Don Jimmy Pegorino for one final favour: to help with an extremely lucrative deal on heroin in collusion with Dimitri.
 After learning where Dimitri is, however, Niko is left to choose between exacting revenge on him or going through with the deal.

 The former scenario sees Niko successfully killing Dimitri and his men, only for Pegorino, enraged at losing out on a substantial profit, to try and exact revenge on him at Roman and Mallorie's wedding.
 Pegorino performs a drive-by attack on Niko, but accidentally kills Patrick's sister Kate, whom Niko had been dating.
 Little Jacob and Roman help Niko find and kill Pegorino, who by this point was targeted by most of the Liberty City underworld.
 If Niko instead agrees to work with Dimitri again, the latter betrays him by keeping the heroin for himself, and sending a hitman to murder him at Roman and Mallorie's wedding.
 Niko survives the attempt on his life, but the hitman accidentally kills Roman with a stray bullet.
 With Little Jacob's help, the vengeful and devastated Niko tracks down and kills Dimitri, who in turn murdered Pegorino.

 Depending on the ending chosen, Niko is later informed by Mallorie or Roman that the former is pregnant.
 He either vows to protect the child and become a father figure for them, or is told by Roman that the couple have decided to name their child in Kate's memory, should it be a girl.
 Either way, the game ends with Niko musing on the American Dream and concluding that it is a hollow promise, which no one can truly achieve.

-Later life

-In Grand Theft Auto V, set in 2013, Lester Crest briefly refers to "an Eastern European making moves in Liberty City" who "went quiet", implying Niko left his life of crime behind.
-If selected as a crew member for a heist, Patrick, who has moved to Los Santos some time after the events of Grand Theft Auto IV, will mention Niko by name while talking about a bank robbery they carried out together; Patrick claims that he has not heard from Niko since he left Liberty City and that the latter is "probably dead".
-An Easter egg in the game reveals that Niko still works for Roman's taxi company, and an in-game social media post indicates that the latter is alive.